apache/druid/docs/ingestion/index.md

 After Druid creates segments have been generated and stores them in [deep storage](../dependencies/deep-storage.md), Historical processes load them to respond to queries.
 See the [Storage design](../design/architecture.md#storage-design) section of the Druid design documentation for more information.

-This topic provides information about universal Druid ingestion concept and configurations that are common to all [ingestion methods](#ingestion-methods).
+This topic and the following topics describe ingestion concepts and information that apply to all [ingestion methods](#ingestion-methods):
+- [Druid data model](./data-model.md) introduces concepts of datasources, primary timestamp, dimensions, and metrics.
+- [Data rollup](./rollup.md) describes rollup as a concept and provides suggestions to maximize the benefits of rollup.
+- [Partitioning](./partitioning.md) describes time chunk and secondary partitioning in Druid.
+- [Ingestion spec reference](./ingestion-spec.md) provides a reference for the configuration options in the ingestion spec.

 For additional information about concepts and configurations that are unique to each ingestion method, see the topic for the ingestion method.

 ## Ingestion methods